konpyutaika/nifikop/site/website/versioned_docs/version-v1.1.0/3_manage_nifi/1_manage_clusters/2_cluster_scaling/1_scaling_mechanism.md

 In this task, you will first perform a scale up, in adding an new node.
 Then, you will remove another node that the one created, and observe the decommission's steps.

-## Scale up : Add a new node
+## Scale up: Add a new node

 For this task, we will simply add a node with the same configuration than the other ones, if you want to know more about how to add a node with an other configuration let's have a look to the [Node configuration](../1_deploy_cluster/2_nodes_configuration) documentation page.

-1. Add and run a dataflow as the example :
+1. Add and run a dataflow as the example:

 ![Scaling dataflow](/img/3_tasks/1_nifi_cluster/2_cluster_scaling/scaling_dataflow.png)